reaktoro/reaktoro/docs/sphinx/tutorials/transport/reactivetransportsolver-calcite-brine.rst

 and steps in time are both set to 100.
 The reactive transport modelling procedure assumes a constant fluid velocity of *v* = 1 m/day (1.16 · |10e-5|
 m/s) and the same diffusion coefficient *D* = |10e-9| |m2|/s for all fluid
 species.
-The size of the time-step is set to be half of day.
-The temperature and pressure of the fluids are selected to be 60 |degC| and 100 bar, respectively.
+The size of the time-step is set to be half of the day.
+As highlighted earlier, the temperature and pressure of the fluids are selected to be 60 |degC|
+and 100 bar, respectively.

 Defining the chemical system
 ----------------------------